Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 ![Polar Plot of Drug Offenses](/assets/img/drug_hourly_polar.png)

 We observe a clear pattern: drug offenses are less frequent in the early morning hours, then gradually increase during the day, peaking in the late afternoon and evening.
+Notice that they rarely happen during the night time which might be an interesting finding to most.
 This trend likely reflects a combination of human behavior (more activity in public spaces in the evening) and police enforcement patterns. [^1]

 ## Where Do Drug Offenses Happen?